 Remember to do your research before you head to your campsite.
 It's very important for you to know the weather conditions and temperature of the desired location so that you can prepare accordingly.

 If you're in a cold area, keep in mind that you have to purchase winter tents.
-This might seem obvious but believe me, I've seen people taking summer tents to cold areas and struggle to get through the brutal cold at night.
+This might seem obvious but believe me, I've seen people taking summer tents to cold areas and struggling to get through the brutal cold at night.

 Summer tents usually are open from two or three sides and surrounded only by nets to let air in, which of course would not be very pleasing if the temperatures are near freezing point.

-Moreover, you should also remember that if you're using a weather app on your phone then the temperature shown on it is of the town or city and not of the actual area that you're camping at.
+Moreover, you should also remember that if you're using a weather app on your phone then the temperature shown on it is of the town or city and not of the actual area where you're camping at.

 To conclude, make sure that you're prepared for low temperatures unless you're very sure that the campsite you're heading to is not freezing.